The X Factor (Arabic TV series)

 In 2012, the Egyptian TV channel CBC announced that The X Factor Arabia would return in 2013 with four judges: Elissa, Carole Samaha, Wael Kfoury, and Hussain Al Jasmi.
 Despite its revamped format, The X Factor Arabia struggled against its rival show MBC's Arab Idol which aired at the same time slot as The X Factor.

 In 2014, MBC brought the rights for the show from CBC, revamped its format and started producing season four.
 Only Elissa as a judge and Bassel Alzaro as a host were retained from season three during MBC's restructure of the show.
 The judges on MBC The X Factor are Ragheb Alama, Elissa and Donia Samir Ghanem.
 The first episode aired on 14 March 2015 on MBC1 and MBC Masr.

-After a new hiatus of almost 2 1/2 years, the programme rights were purchased by the Dubai Channel and DMC and was relaunched at the end of 2017.
-The judges were Donia Samir Ghanem from season 4, the Lebanese Najwa Karam replacing Elissa, the Iraqi Majid Al Mohandis replacing Ragheb Alama and Tunisian Saber Rebai as a fourth addition judge.
-2023 trat Ragheb Alama, Angham Und Abdallah Al Rowaished der Jury bei für die 5.
-Staffel.
+In 2023, Dubai Media (Dubai TV) acquired the rights to produce and broadcast The X Factor in the Arab world.
+The 2023 panel featured Lebanese superstar Ragheb Alama, Egyptian singer Angham, and Kuwaiti singer Abdallah Al Rowaished.
+The inaugural season on Dubai TV concluded in January 2024, with Haneen Elshater announced as the winner.

+The second season premiered on November 3, 2024.
+The grand finale took place on January 12, 2025.
+The show was produced by Mformedia in partnership with the Dubai Department of Economy and Tourism as part of the "DSF Nights" events.
+The panel featued two new judges - Rahma Riad and Fayez Al Saeed, along with returning judge Ragheb Alama.
+The title was won by Abdul Rahim Al-Halabi, a Syrian contestant who first gained fame as a child on The Voice Kids.